In This Article

 “Every shop will vary with prices of piercings; it can depend on jewelry and location [and] overhead of shop,” says Bader.
 “My shop... charges $55, everything included except aftercare, which you can buy anywhere for a few dollars.
 Many shops charge a piercing fee and then depending on the jewelry you choose with depend on the final price.”

-At the very least, snug piercings will take four to six months to heal, so it’s important to keep up with aftercare until it’s completely unnecessary.
-As well as the piercing symptoms, ears themselves often have build-ups of dead skin or other bacteria that could get into the piercing if it’s not properly cared for.
+At the very least, snug piercings will take four to six months to heal, according to our experts, so it’s important to keep up with aftercare until it’s completely unnecessary.
+As well as the piercing symptoms, ears themselves might have build-ups of dead skin or other bacteria that could get into the piercing if it’s not properly cared for.

 “The area should be cleaned twice daily for at least three to four weeks,” says Michele Green, a New York-based dermatologist.
 “After cleaning, ...you can also apply prescription Mupirocin ointment (a topical antibiotic) to the area to further facilitate healing and prevent infection.”